skyway/skyway.github.io/en/ios-tutorial.md

 #### Cleaning up

-You should unset the callback methods set above when the MediaConnection is disconnected.
+You should unset the callback functions set above when the MediaConnection is disconnected.

 In addition, `unsetPeerCallbacks` will be used when we destroy Peer objects.
 It will not be used in this tutorial because we will not destroy any Peer objects.